 This Faculty Senate Constitution, as amended from time to time, provides a system for the participation of faculty in the governance of Washburn University.
-University governance involves collaborative relationships among the WUBOR, the president, administrators, faculty, staff, and students, as reflected in the WUBOR By-Laws and this Constitution.
+University governance involves collaborative relationships among the Washburn University Board of Regents (WUBOR), the University President, administrators, faculty, staff, and students, as reflected in the WUBOR By-Laws and this Constitution.